Dave-team/Knowledge-base/Business-Intelligence/Data use cases.md

 - Automations: if data actions are not solving the problem – there are options to run complete automations.
 Maybe you want to email users with falling engagement scores or offer a coupon code to high-value users, or flag habitual support users for your support team.
 This can be done with Segment and some Zapier integrations – essentially: if a value changes, this fires of an email automatically in the backend.
 A way to run your analysis, write the output back to the source system, and keep it updated with the latest results.
 Can also build out data in Looker > export to Segment > send customized emails via marketing tool.
 This can all be automated based on triggers.
 Or: someone clicks cancel, Segment identifies this, forces Drift cancellation flow, send notification to Slack, and lands into Looker
 - Schedules: send data at a defined time so people don’t forget about the data
 - Embedding.
 Often, the business users are already used to certain tools and this might be where they spend most of their time.
 Don’t try to get them into Looker – go to them.
 Give Sales an overview of the customer from a Looker embed. bringing data and analytics to the problems they’re looking to solve rather than the other way around.
-- Prediction.
+- Prediction (forward looking data).
 With data, we can give a score as to how likely someone is to convert or churn.
 We can add this score to the warehouse and map out exactly which leads are good and need priority, which customers are likely to churn and need immediate action (link to alerts or even better: automate a playbook)
 - Sharing.
 Having the ability to easily share data is big.
 Make sure it’s extremely easy for people to share within the comms tools that are used – e.g. Slack as well as email.
 - Present companywide on TV

+Reporting = The process of organizing data into infor­ma­tional summaries in order to monitor how different areas of a business are performing
+Analysis = Transforming data assets into competitive insights that will drive business decisions and actions using people, processes and technologies

 ## Common analytics approaches
 **Data comparisons**